SD › Italy › Best Time to Visit Tuscany

 - September Lucchese – Hosted just outside the city walls at the Piazzale Don Baroni in Lucca, this month-long event features traditional markets, agricultural fairs, food stands, and handicrafts, along with carnival rides and lots of frati (sugar covered doughnuts).

-- Giostra Del Saracino – One of the most highly-anticipated events in Tuscany, held on the first Sunday of September (September 1 in 2019) in Arezzo.
+- Giostra Del Saracino – One of the most highly-anticipated events in Tuscany, held on the first Sunday of September in Arezzo.
 It includes a medieval jousting competition between the four quarters of the city to win the Golden Lance.
 There will be a historical costume parade, flag-throwers, and plenty of pomp and circumstance.

 - Festival of the Lanterns – One of the largest and most traditional festivals in Florence, the Festival of the Lanterns takes place annually on September 7th featuring lantern and boat parades as well as a fair.

 - Festa di San Michele – Carmignano hosts the Saint Michael’s Feast over the last weekend of September.
-Each day, the city’s four quarters compete in street theater parade performances that include a unique personal theme and elaborate choreograpy.
+Each day, the city’s four quarters compete in street theater parade performances that include a unique personal theme and elaborate choreography.
 Each day’s events are capped off with nightly a Palio of the Ciuchi, or donkey race.
-September 27-29 in 2019.

-- The Grape Festival of Impruneta – This Grape Festival is held on the last Sunday of September, September 29, 2019, at Piazza Buondelmonti in Florence.
-There will be four neighborhoods competing to have the best wine-inspired float.
+- The Grape Festival of Impruneta – This Grape Festival is held on the last Sunday of September at Piazza Buondelmonti in Florence.
+There will be 4 neighborhoods competing to have the best wine-inspired float.
 It includes a parade, music, and dance performances.

 Tuscany in October